WojciechMatuszewski/programming-notes/general/thoughts.md

 ## Premature pessimisation

-We often talk about the concept of _premature opitmization_ –there is no point in optimizing the code unless you need to optimize it.
+We often talk about the concept of _premature optimization_ –there is no point in optimizing the code unless you need to optimize it.
 This sounds good until your site loads after 30 seconds or a call to a database take a minute to finish.

 If that happened to your codebase, you witnessed the [**premature pessimisation